Webinar Popup Cancel button

 Toyota was originally known as "Toyoda," after the founder of the business.
 The business changed its name to "Toyota" in 1936 after holding a public contest for a new logo because the word is visually easier and luckier in Japanese.
 The business unveiled its current oval logo in 1989, which is now one of the most famous brand logos.

-Toyota uses red as its main brand color, just like LG.
+The world famous logo of Toyota uses red as its main brand color, just like LG.
 A sense of belonging, friendship, and perseverance are all essential qualities when selling cars to the public.
 The metallic shine adds a sense of high value and quality, while the silver or gray represents convention, dependability, professionalism, and safety.

 The logo's curved edges suggest sophistication and sexiness, and its bold, eye-catching typeface suggests reliability and strength.
 The two parallel ovals inside the larger oval stand in for both the company's and the customer's hearts.
 They overlap to represent the two parties' cooperative relationship.